IsaacCheng9/student-network/README.md

 - Pillow
 - Flask-SocketIO

-For example, you should `pip install passlib`.
+For example, you should run the following command to install passlib: `pip install passlib`

 ### Virtual Environment